blackflux/lambda-monitor/README.md

 ## How it works

+While deploying this project is very straight forward, there is a lot of complexity going on behind the scenes to ensure:

+- All Lambda functions are subscribed on initial deploy
+- Newly created Lambda function are immediately subscribed
+- Periodic checks for Lambda functions not subscribed (self healing)

-There are three lambda function created per stage.
+There are four lambda function created per stage.
 All operations are only performed on lambda functions tagged with the corresponding stage.

 **process-logs** - This lambda function is subscribed to CloudWatch and processes the logs.
 Anomalies are submitted to rollbar and all detected log events are sent to the configured logging services.
 Tagged with `"MONITOR": "1"` and `"MONITORED": "0"`.